 Step 1.
 Open up the Chrome browser.

 Step 4.
-Once you select any option, Default, Enabled, or Disabled, chrome will prompt you to relaunch the browser.
-Click the
+Once you select any option, Default, Enabled, or Disabled, Chrome will prompt you to relaunch the browser.
+Click the Relaunch button on the bottom right corner to restart the Chrome browser.

-Depends on the selection, once you complete the above steps, the
+Depending on the selection, once you complete the above steps, the Reading list feature should be enabled or disabled on your Google Chrome browser.

 How to Manage or Use Reading List Webpages in Google Chrome browser?

 Step 4.
-If you don’t want to remove a webpage from the “Reading list” but you want to mark it as read, hover the mouse over the web page, click on the tick mark icon next to it.
-It will move in a new section, “PAGES YOU’VE READ,” in “Reading list.”
+If you don’t want to remove a webpage from the “Reading list” but you want to mark it as read, hover the mouse over the web page, and click on the tick mark icon next to it.
+It will move to a new section, “PAGES YOU’VE READ,” in the “Reading list.”

 Step 5.
-If you again want to move the webpage to the “UNREAD” section, hover the mouse over the webpage in the “PAGES YOU’VE READ” section, click on the tick mark icon next to it.
+If you again want to move the webpage to the “UNREAD” section, hover the mouse over the webpage in the “PAGES YOU’VE READ” section and click on the tick mark icon next to it.
 The webpage will be moved to the “UNREAD” section.

 Google Chrome has recently introduced Tab Search Feature on the toolbar to switch and search within open tabs.
 It is a handy feature for those who work with multiple tabs simultaneously.